bgourlie/rs-nes/README.md

 ### Current Status

 The CPU is fully-implemented and tested.
-The PPU is very much a work-in-progress but able to render simple, non-scrolling games.
+The PPU is very much a work-in-progress but able to render games, albeit not perfectly.
 There is no sound or input yet, so it's not playable.
 It can only run games using mapper 0, or NROM, so only early games (Mario Bros., Super Mario Bros., Excite Bike, etc) will run.

 ### Testing